Validicity/validicityclient/README.md

 # Validityclient
 This is the NFC-scanner client written in Dart for the Validicity system.
 This software runs on a fanless small Linux-machine that has an NFC-scanner attached.
 At the moment we are using an ODROID-C2 machine.
 It scans NFC tags and communicates with the Validicity server via a REST API, authenticated using OAuth2.
+It also emulates a USB keyboard so that entering the scanned id into various IT-systems is easy and correct.

 All these instructions are based on running a Linux development machine, typically Ubuntu LTS.